 - Volunteer Park - Volunteer Park is the crown jewel of Seattle's park system and, as such, belongs more to the city as a whole than to the Hill.
 It is a sprawling, intermittently wooded park with multiple attractions.

-- Small parks - The Hill is dotted with numerous small parks that take up less than block, sometimes featuring a small jungle gym, sometimes little more than a couple benches.
+- Small parks - The Hill is dotted with numerous small parks that take up less than a block, sometimes featuring a small jungle gym, sometimes little more than a couple benches.
 These parks help break up the urban monotony and offer a place to sit and read on a nice day.

 - P-Patches - P-Patches are small neighborhood vegetable gardens, entirely maintained by residents.
 The Hill currently has three P-Patches.
 Sign up for garden space at the kiosk in each P-Patch.

-Capitol Hill has none of the city's major arts institutions, but it is still a force to be reckoned with on Seattle's arts scene with venues like NWFF, Annex Theatre and Neumos.
+Capitol Hill has none of the city's major arts institutions, but it is still a force to be reckoned with on Seattle's arts scene with venues like NWFF, Annex Theatre, and Neumos.
 Also, don't miss readings and signings at Elliott Bay Book Company.

 Capitol Hill is served by numerous bus lines.
 A streetcar line runs in nearby First Hill and there's a light rail stop in the neighborhood, too, at 140 Broadway.
 The light rail is an increasingly good way to get around town or to the airport as stops are expanding.